 Step #2: Choose A Perfect Domain Name for Your Blog

 Before I reveal my 6 amazing tips to choose a domain name, let me answer what this term is.

 What is a Domain Name?

 A domain name is a way of telling people where they should find your business on the internet.
 It is like a physical address of your shop if you consider your blog or business website as an online shop.

-For example, when your type Facebook.com in your web browser, it loads a social media website whose name is Facebook.
+For example, when you type Facebook.com in your web browser, it loads a social media website whose name is Facebook.

 So Facebook is the name of the social website and facebook.com is its domain name.

 Choosing a perfect domain name is very crucial, and I follow these 6 tips for domain name selection.

 - Decide whether a personal brand or a professional brand.
 For example, facebook.com or markzuckerberg.com

 - Choose a domain name that reflects your blogging niche.
 For example, if your blogging niche is photography, prophotography.com is a good domain name.

-- Avoid using numbers and hyphen in the domain name.
-For example, face-book.com or facebook9867.com is a bad domain name because these are confusing and tough to remember.
+- Avoid using numbers and hyphens in the domain name.
+For example, face-book.com and facebook9867.com are bad domain names because they are confusing and difficult to remember.

 - Avoid repeating characters.
 For example, smallloveethics.com is a bad domain name, why?
 Because there are 3 times repeating l (

-lll) and 2 times e (ee) which make it more prone to typing mistakes.
+lll) and 2 times e (ee) which makes it more prone to typing mistakes.

 - Finally, keep it short and simple.

-Yourdomain name should be short and simple so that users can easily type and remember.
+Yourdomain name should be short and simple so that users can easily type and remember it.
 For example, techreviewpro.com is a good domain name because it’s short and easy to remember.

 Now you must be thinking about each of these tips and brainstorming domain name ideas.
 But don’t overthink it.

 Because, when I was starting my first blog, I spent many weeks choosing the domain name for my blog.